Hecke correspondences for smooth moduli spaces of sheaves

-Therefore, we conclude that the subscheme \eqref{eqn:subscheme} is obtained by imposing the equations $b_1 (x_2-y_2) = b_2(x_1-y_1)$ and $b_1 a_2 = a_1 b_2$ to the local rings of a projective bundle over the scheme $\fZ_{(x,y)}$.
-As we have seen in Claim \ref{claim:unexpected}, the local rings of the scheme $\fZ_{(x,y)}$ were obtained by imposing the equation $a_1 (y_2 - x_2) = a_2(y_1-x_1)$ of \eqref{eqn:equation} onto a regular local ring.
+Therefore, we conclude that the subscheme \eqref{eqn:subscheme} is obtained by imposing the equations $b_1 (x_2-y_2) = b_2(x_1-y_1)$ and $b_1 a_2 = a_1 b_2$ on the local rings of a projective bundle over the scheme $\fZ_{(x,y)}$.
+As we have seen in Claim \ref{claim:unexpected}, the local rings of the scheme $\fZ_{(x,y)}$ were obtained by imposing the equation $a_1(x_2-y_2) = a_2(x_1-y_1)$ of \eqref{eqn:equation} in a regular local ring.
 Therefore, we are in a particular case of the following general situation. \\

 \begin{claim} Suppose $R$ is a regular ring with given elements $a_1, b_1, a_2, b_2, d_1, d_2$, and let $I = (a_1d_2 - a_2d_1, b_1 d_2 - b_2 d_1, a_1b_2 - b_1 a_2)$.
-Then $R/I$ is Cohen-Macaulay of codimension 2 if: \\
+Then $R/I$ is Cohen-Macaulay of codimension 2 if \\